cnr-isti-vclab/meshlab/src/use_cpu_opengl/README.md

 #Use CPU OpenGL

-This is a little qmake project **for windows** (it won't be compiled in other platforms) that generates a binary `UseCPUOpenGL.exe` file with admin privileges.
+This is a little qmake/cmake project **for windows** (it won't be compiled in other platforms) that generates a binary `UseCPUOpenGL.exe` file with admin privileges.

 This binary is useful when MeshLab cannot start due to some graphic drivers that do not implement recent versions of OpenGL.
 In these cases, a (slow) CPU implementation of newer OpenGL leds MeshLab at least to start.